MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_INPUT_PUSHBUTTON_DIMMER_MQTT.md

 FB_DI_PB_001(PB:= DI_001);
 ```

-- integration with `?`: There's currently no integration with an output function block possible as there's simply no output function block that supports dimming values.
-Got some hardware laying around that supports dimming on an output?
-Open [a git issue on the repo](https://github.com/MichielVanwelsenaere/HomeAutomation.CoDeSys3/issues/new) and let's collaborate on it!
+- integration with `?`: The output dimmer values can be connected to any light supporting integration through Home Assistant, OpenHAB, etc. For dimming using a PLC analog output check out the [FB_OUTPUT_DIMMER_MQTT docs](./FB_OUTPUT_DIMMER_MQTT.md)

 ### __Home Assistant YAML__
 To integrate with Home Assistant use the YAML code below in your [MQTT sensors](https://www.home-assistant.io/components/sensor.mqtt/) config: